About the Health Care for the Homeless Network

 - Health Care for the Homeless Network, Philosophy of Care

 - Health Care for the Homeless Network, Priority Actions, 2010-2014

 Community partner agencies and services

 Health Care for the Homeless Network programs and services are provided through contracts with the following organizations.
 Staff work in interagency, multidisciplinary teams to serve homeless sites:

-- Shelter-based services for families in central Seattle (YWCA Downtown, East Cherry, and South Myrtle locations and Sutton Suites motel voucher site)
+- Shelter-based services for families in central Seattle (YWCA Downtown, East Cherry, and South Myrtle locations)

 - Homeless Youth Clinic (in partnership with University of Washington)

 - REACH case management program for chronic public inebriates at the Dutch Shisler Sobering Center